cloudlabs-ufscar/blog/content/sec/wolv-ctf-2025-lockdown/index.md

 ## Solving with SMT

 What if we could ask HAL to solve password bits as unknowns in an equation such that the adder provided in [synth.v](synth.v) gives the same result as an ordinary adder?
-That would work and we won't need to worry with the circuit structure.
+That would work and we won't need to worry about the circuit structure.

 HAL even comes with an [example](https://github.com/emsec/hal/blob/39d1eaa532d42b178cf0b78acc58c522e2f7f1aa/examples/simple_alu/py/smt.py) on how to use a SMT solver to prove some circuit behaves as an adder.
 We use that example as a starting point.